How to do market research

 Competitive analysis as market research

 Competitive analysis helps you understand how other businesses serve your target market and where opportunities exist.
-With small and medium-sized enterprises (SMEs) making up over 90% of the business population in developed economies, studying competitors is essential to reveal what customers expect and where you can differentiate.
+Small and medium-sized enterprises (SMEs) make up over 90% of the business population in developed economies.
+Studying competitors reveals what customers expect and where you can stand out.

 - Products and services: What do they offer?
 What's missing from their range?

 - Pricing: How do their prices compare to yours?
-What value do they emphasise?
+What value do they highlight?

 - Customer reviews: What do customers praise or complain about?